 The 2021 Winter Buzz Breakfast series, hosted by Leadership Asheville and the Asheville Area Arts Council and sponsored by Explore Asheville and Buncombe County TDA, has been focusing on Equity in Creative Placemaking, an approach that uses arts strategies to involve those that live, work, and play in a community and give them a voice in the urban design process.

 This four-part series has included presentations from national recognized experts followed by Q&A moderated by Dr. Darin Waters, Special Assistant to the Chancellor at UNC Asheville and Executive Producer of the Waters & Harvey Show, and Aisha Adams, Founder and Executive Producer of The Asheville View.

-APRIL 15: The final event concludes with a panel of local experts and will focus on local public art initiatives and explore what Equitable Creative Placemaking could look like for our community.
+The final event concludes April 15 with a panel of local experts who will focus on local public art initiatives and explore what Equitable Creative Placemaking could look like for our community.
 Panelists include the following, with remarks also provided by Vic Isley, President & CEO of Explore Asheville:

 - Katie Cornell, Executive Director, Asheville Area Arts Council,

 - Stephanie Monson Dahl, Strategic Development Program Director, City of Asheville

 - Cortina Caldwell, adé Project Founder

 - Sekou Coleman, Executive Director, Asheville Writers in the Schools & Community